anirbanmu/dagbot/README.md

 # dagbot

 An IRC Markov Chain chatbot with a simple pluggable command system using Python 3.6.
+Legacy Python 2 version remains on it's own [branch](https://github.com/anirbanmu/dagbot/tree/legacy-python-2-unmaintained) but is and will be unmaintained.

 ## Intro